Chris Brown: Religion

-When discussing his upbringing, Brown stated: "We were used to two pairs of shoes for a school year.
+When discussing his upbringing, Brown stated, "We were used to two pairs of shoes for a school year.
 We used to go to church every day.
 I was one of those kids that had more church clothes than school clothes."
 He has also discussed his second work of grace, saying that "he experienced the Holy Ghost while performing 'His Eye Is on the Sparrow' in church".
 After being released from jail on June 2, 2014, Brown wrote that he was "Humbled and Blessed" and tweeted the words "Thank you GOD."

-In 2015, he said during an interview for Vibe, that God is the only thing that he's afraid of.
+In 2015, he said during an interview for Vibe, that God is the only thing that he is afraid of.
 Speaking about prayers he said "I pray everyday, I think we pray unconsciously too.
 Personally I don't pray for success.
 I pray for knowledge for understanding and peace of mind.
 I really try to pray for that because it's a big world, and you can get wrapped up in it trying to please every city.
 So I just try to get a peace of mind and me understanding that being at peace with my flaws and my talents.
 I'm cool with that.
 That's why I think once He shows me certain things, or even the choices that I make, and decisions that I make that are healthy for me.
 He shows me the right path.
 When I bless other people, He always blesses me.
 It's not even about a self-serving journey; it's about just learning.
 I want to learn people's experiences.
 I want to give them experiences too."